Dabeska/PLP-final-wk-8-E-commerce-site/README.md

 Public / demo Supabase keys (for grading)
 - The project may include demo Supabase URL and anon key in the repo’s `.env` for grading.
 If you prefer to use your own Supabase project, create a new project and set these in `.env`:
+- This should be in the backend directory
 ```
 # ==============================
 # SERVER CONFIG